Best–worst scaling: Advantages

 BWS questionnaires are relatively easy for most respondents to understand.
 Furthermore, humans are much better at judging items at extremes than in discriminating among items of middling importance or preference.
 And since the responses involve choices of items rather than expressing strength of preference, there is no opportunity for scale use bias.

-Respondents find these ratings scales very easy but they do tend to deliver results which indicate that everything is "quite important", making the data not especially actionable.
-BWS on the other hand forces respondents to make choices between options, while still delivering rankings showing the relative importance of the items being rated.
+Respondents find these ratings scales very easy, but they do tend to deliver results that indicate that everything is "quite important", making the data not especially actionable.
+BWS, on the other hand, forces respondents to make choices between options, while still delivering rankings showing the relative importance of the items being rated.
 It also produces: